yunaxin/Spotify_Predictive_Model/README.md

 2. Next, we checked for duplicate observations and removed duplicate tracks to ensure that each song was represented only once in the dataset.
 This helps prevent certain tracks from being overrepresented in both the analysis and predictive modeling process.
 3. Then, we converted the `release_date` column to a datetime format and extracted the release year into a new column, `release_year`, which allows us to analyze how a track's release period may relate to its popularity.
 4. We also created a new column by converting `duration_ms` into a more interpretable feature, `duration_min`, which represents track duration in minutes.
 In addition, we created another new feature, `num_artists`, by counting the number of artists associated with each track, allowing us to analyze whether collaborations are related to popularity.
-5. Finally, after examining the distribution of Spotify popularity scores, we created a binary target variable, `is_popular`, where tracks with a popularity score of 55 or greater were labeled as popular and tracks below 55 were labeled as not popular.
-This transformed the problem into a classification task for our predictive modeling.
+5. Finally, after examining the distribution of Spotify popularity scores, we created a binary target variable, `is_popular`, where tracks with a popularity score of 50 or greater were labeled as popular and tracks below 50 were labeled as not popular.
+We chose a threshold of 50 because it approximately corresponds to the top 25% of tracks in our dataset.

 Below is the head of our cleaned DataFrame.